 Personalized marketing for the win

 In 2021, I believe we will see a lot more personalized marketing efforts in the sales journey.
 Since so many offices and shops are still remote, businesses will need to use more creative techniques in building the sales funnel and keeping customers engaged.
 Videos may be used for outreach, product pages, and even for testimonials.
 Since we're all still pretty confined these days, video will help drive the point home and keep customers connected with the brands they love.
+Also, referrals will come into play.

 Eliza Nimmich / Biteable